The machinability of steel differs, depending on alloying elements, heat treatment and manufacturing process (forged, cast, etc.)

 - Most CoroMill cutters are well suited for steel machining with a comprehensive assortment of insert grades and geometries.

-- Note that CoroMill Century (with steel body) and CoroMill 790, originally developed for aluminum, also perform very well in finishing steel.
+- Note, that CoroMill Century (with steel body) and CoroMill 790, originally developed for aluminium, also perform very well in finishing steel.

-- The only tools not suitable for steel are the AUTO-cutters dedicated for gray cast iron.
+- The only tools not suitable for steel are the AUTO-cutters dedicated for grey cast iron.

 - PL, PM, PH and WL, WM, WH geometries

 - The GC4200-series of MT-CVD coated grades are the basic choice.
-However, for smaller diameter cutters, below Dc 1.260 inch (32 mm), and for shoulder milling cutters, ψr=0°, grade GC1030 is the first choice.
+However, for smaller diameter cutters, below Dc 32mm, and for shoulder milling cutters, k=90°, grade GC1030 is the first choice.

 - In harder steels, use GC1030 and GC1010.